OctopusDeploy/blog/blog/2018-03/paas-targets/index.md

 As a first phase, in our April release (2018.4.0), we will add:

-- Azure Web Apps (which are also Azure Functions)
+- Azure Web Apps (which also represent Azure Functions)
-- Azure Cloud Services (though Microsoft seem determined to kill these any day now)
+- Azure Service Fabric

 In the coming months we will add:

 - AWS Lambda
 - Kubernetes

 And no doubt more will follow.

 ## Benefits